Fiona Measham, boss at The Loop, is expanding the drugs testing service from two independent festivals to a load of major events around the UK.

 While all of The Loop's success so far has come locally, Fiona does see one quick fix that could be applied nationally.
 "The Misuse of Drugs Act makes possession an offence, and last year's Psychoactive Substances Act doesn't," she says.
 "So we've got a disparity.
 Resolving that would chime with what's happening regionally.
 The police wouldn't have to bend over backwards for de-facto decriminalisation, it would make it far easier for us to do our testing.
 Plus it would be prioritising public health over a possessions offence."

 And with that, we're wrapping up.
-Fiona's got a busy day tomorrow: she's centrally involved with a programme in three Durham prisons called Inside Out, which helps inmates and undergraduates learn through shared time together under her supervision.
+Fiona's got a busy day tomorrow: she's centrally involved with a prison exchange programme in three Durham prisons called Inside Out, which helps inmates and undergraduates learn through shared time together under her supervision.
 She says it's "incredibly rewarding" – another part of her own life dedicated to improving other people's.
 When she hangs up the phone it's with that slightly distracted manner of someone who's got somewhere else to be.
 Or maybe she's just going to bed.

 Somehow, I doubt it.